 Talent opening the dryer and closing the vial.

-Keep the heart in the degassed Hydrogel solution at 37 degrees Celsius for 3 hours at rest [1].
-When the Hydrogel is properly polymerized and appears entirely gelatinous [2], carefully remove the heart from it [3] and place it in the sample holder [4].
+Keep the heart in the degassed Hydrogel solution at 37 degrees Celsius for about 3 hours at rest [1].
+When the Hydrogel is properly polymerized and appears entirely gelatinous [2], carefully remove the heart from it [3] and place it in clearing solution in the sample holder [4].

 A shot of the heart in the degassed Hydrogel solution.